-The performance of GYMMA model was compared to Globulus 2.1 model for GYMMA driving variables (dominant height and basal area) and GYMMA derived variables (total volume and merchantable volume).
-Please note that total stand volume variables are derived variables for GYMMA, whereas for Globulus 2.1 are principal variables.
-Graphical analyses were used to accomplish validation through the relationship of observed stand variables over predicted stand variables for both models and allowed concluding GYMMA performed reasonably well.
+The performance of GYMMA model was compared with Globulus 2.1 model for the driving variables (dominant height and basal area) and the derived variables (total volume and merchantable volume).
+Graphical analyses were used to accomplish validation through the relationship of observed stand variables over predicted stand variables for each of the models mentioned and the model performed reasonably well.

-However, GYMMA will not allow to determine the exploitable age or to estimate a site index value for a given stand, because this is an age dependent variable, which is an important drawback for the model.
+However, GYMMA will neither allow to determine the exploitable age nor to estimate a site index value for a given stand, because this is an age dependent variable, which is an important drawback for the model.